-- Have a rating with sufficient breaking capacity. - Be in close proximity to the equipment, within easy reach of the operator but not - cause difficulty in operating. - Disconnect all phase conductors. - Be marked as the disconnecting device for the flow computer. - Not interrupt a protective earth conductor. - Not be incorporated into a mains supply cord. - Comply with the requirements for a disconnecting device specified in IEC 60947-1 or UL 60947-1(Specification for low-voltage switchgear and controlgear - General rules) and IEC 60947-3 or UL 60947-3 (Switches, disconnectors, switch-disconnectors and fuse-combination units). - 13.
-It is important that the cable screens are connected as shown in order to comply with the electromagnetic compatibility requirements.
+- Have a rating with sufficient breaking capacity. - Be in close proximity to the equipment, within easy reach of the operator but not cause difficulty in operating. - Disconnect all phase conductors. - Be marked as the disconnecting device for the energy monitor. - Not interrupt a protective earth conductor. - Not be incorporated into a mains supply cord. - Comply with the requirements for a disconnecting device specified in IEC 60947-1 or UL 60947-1 (Specification for low-voltage switchgear and controlgear - General rules) and IEC 60947-3 or UL 60947-3 (Switches, disconnectors, switch-disconnectors and fuse-combination units). - 13.
+It is important that the cable screens are connected as shown in order to comply with the electromagnetic compatibility requirements. - 14.
+To keep the integrity of the IP rating, consideration must be taken when planning the installation of the wiring between the B850 and the various sensors and meters.
+It is recommended that one or more electrical junction boxes are used.
+Multicore cabling can be used between junction boxes to make the installation more efficient.